 No. 9 Purdue gets past Michigan State 75-70, into title game

-INDIANAPOLIS (AP) Jaden Ivey gave No. 9 Purdue the production and energy it needed to reach the Big Ten Tournament title game.
+INDIANAPOLIS – Jaden Ivey gave No. 9 Purdue the production and energy it needed to reach the Big Ten Tournament title game.

 Now he’s in position to lead the third-seeded Boilermakers to a championship that’s already eluded them once this season.